jquinl/simple_nn/README.md

 # Simple_nn
-Simple neural network build with C++, for learning purposes
+Simple neural network built with C++, for learning purposes
 # How to build

 ```